 Bitcoin mining is a process in which miners solve complex cryptographic math problems and are rewarded with newly-minted Bitcoin.
-Miners often use up huge electricity to solve these math problems, which are integrated into the Bitcoin rate.
-But the narrative is changing with a country like El Salvador that is using the energy from the volcano to mine Bitcoin.
+Miners often use vast amounts of electricity to solve these math problems, which are integrated into the Bitcoin rate.
+But the narrative is changing with a country like El Salvador using the energy from the volcano to mine Bitcoin.

 5. Regulations On Sales

-With Bitcoin being a relatively new form of asset, regulators have long-debated on how to classify it.
+With Bitcoin being a relatively new form of asset, regulators have long debated how to classify it.
 It is often classified as a digital currency and not a fiat currency.
 Due to this assertion, it continues to pose difficulty for governments to have a position on them.
 There are dynamics of regulations such as taxation, among other things.

-Furthermore, since Bitcoin is decentralized—meaning it is not bounded by any specific central governments, the regulations can have a direct impact on the Bitcoin rate because they apply to investors.
-Nonetheless, the Bitcoin rate might suffer a dip if there is fear about a particular government statement or decision.
+Furthermore, since Bitcoin is decentralised—meaning any specific central government does not bind it, the regulations can directly impact the Bitcoin rate because they apply to investors.
+Nonetheless, the Bitcoin rate might suffer if there is fear about a particular government statement or decision.
 For instance, the Bitcoin rate fell following the suspension of Bitcoin trade and investment by the Chinese government.

-To date, the regulations imposed on Bitcoin differ vastly depending on a country’s ideology about the coin.
-In some cases, if the regulators have at least a neutral outlook on Bitcoin, KYC (know your customer) and AML (anti-money laundering) rules will be imposed on high-volume traders and investors.
+The regulations imposed on Bitcoin differ vastly depending on a country’s ideology about the coin.
+In some cases, if the regulators have a neutral outlook on Bitcoin, KYC (Know Your Customer) and AML (anti-money laundering) rules will be imposed on high-volume traders and investors.

 Consequently, situations like that can give existential threats to both old and new investors.
 When investors are unsure about the regulatory instances, the Bitcoin rate could decrease because of their fear.